aurban8/aurban8_old.github.io/content/blog/jeopardy_4_states_keywords_capitals.md

 {% notebook notebooks/jeopardy_4_states_keywords_capitals.ipynb %}

 That's all for now.
+As always, you can find [this jupyter notebook on github](https://github.com/aurban8/aurban8.github.io/blob/dev/content/notebooks/jeopardy_4_states_keywords_capitals.ipynb){:target="_blank"}.
 If you have other ideas for how I can use the Jeopardy dataset, let me know in the comment section below.